Daviz Simango

 Daviz Mbepo Simango (7 February 1964 – 22 February 2021) was a Mozambican politician who was Mayor of Beira from 2003 to the day of his death in February 2021.
 He was also the President of the Democratic Movement of Mozambique (MDM).
 He was son of Uria Timoteo Simango the first Vice-President of FRELIMO and Celina Tapua Simango.
 He joined the main opposition party RENAMO in 1997 and became Mayor of Beira in 2003 as its candidate.
 On March 6, 2009, he founded a new party, the Movimento Democrático de Moçambique, or MDM.

 Early life

 Daviz Simango was born in 1964 to parents Uria Timoteo Simango and Celina Tapua Simango, and grew up in Beira, Mozambique.
+His brother is politician Lutero Simango.
 He was raised by relatives after his parents were executed in a reeducation camp in northern Mozambique for their status as dissidents within the Mozambican ruling party.

 Mayor of Beira

 Daviz Simango ran for and was elected mayor of Beira, a major Mozambican city on the Indian Ocean, in 2003.
 At the time he was a member of Mozambique's primary opposition party, RENAMO.

 Simango was reelected mayor of Beira in 2009 as a member of his own political party, Movimento Democrático de Moçambique.
 He was re-elected as mayor every election cycle and served continually until his death in 2021.

 After his first election, Simango faced obstruction from national ruling party FRELIMO, who refused to grant Simango's administration access to government buildings.